-Destination Folder Access Denied: You need permission to perform this action is an issue that has been bugging a lot of Windows users, especially Windows 10 since its inception.
-The issue costs users an ample amount of time deliberating and scratching their heads in agony and frustration.
+Destination Folder Access Denied: You need permission to perform this action is an issue that has been bugging many Windows users, especially Windows 10, since its inception.
+The case costs users ample time deliberating and scratching their heads in agony and frustration.

-But before we direct our attention towards the solutions to this particular issue, first let us discuss in brief the causes.
-Also sometimes files asked for administration permission when you want to delete them, you can even fix that just by clicking here!
+But before focusing on the solutions to this particular issue, let us briefly discuss the causes.
+Also, sometimes files ask for administration permission when you want to delete them; you can even fix that just by clicking here!

 This error mainly occurs due to the Ownership status of the user with the Windows.
 The unavailability or void in the ownership does not let the users copy, paste, or modify a folder.
 Thus the error pops up when the user tries to do so.

-The reason behind the ownership problem is that the Windows ownership might be present by some other name.
-Windows has by default a TrustedInstaller service which keeps in check the ownership issues.
-Hence when an unauthorized user tries to do any modification the service stops him from doing anything and disables that particular functionality.
+The ownership problem is because the Windows ownership might be present by some other name.
+Windows has, by default, a TrustedInstaller service that checks ownership issues.
+Hence, when an unauthorized user tries to modify the service stops him from doing anything and turns off that functionality.

-If you are signed in as an administrator and the owner is not the same registered then also the problem will persist.
-The Destination Folder Access Denied error will loom around with its sharp tentacles to torment you ever and after.
+If you are signed in as an administrator, and the owner is not the same registered, the problem will persist.
+The Destination Folder Access Denied error will loom around with its sharp tentacles to torment you ever after.

 How to Fix the Destination Folder Access Denied error?